 Evaluate management’s goals in three key areas:

-All goals should be broadcasted to personnel within positions of responsibility.
+All goals should be broadcast to personnel within positions of responsibility.
 Any objective should have a system for easily measuring progress.

 The world of data security never stands still.
 New technologies constantly lead the arms race against bad actors and cybercriminals.
 Companies must ensure that they continually audit their own systems to scan for vulnerabilities, including when patching, upgrading, or implementing new software.